sathishsravanakumar/TruckerPath/README.md

 # TruckerPath — Fleet Operations & Intelligence Platform

 TruckerPath is a full-stack fleet management SaaS platform built for modern logistics teams.
-It combines a marketing landing page, role-based login flows, a fully featured admin operations dashboard, and a customer shipment portal — all in a premium amber-accented dark UI.
+It combines a marketing landing page, role-based login flows, a fully featured admin operations dashboard, a backhaul load marketplace, and a customer shipment portal — all in a premium amber-accented dark UI.

 ---